Contested Probate Of A Will – Legal Process

 As a preliminary, it should be noted that where the validity of the will has not been contested it is proved in common form and where it is proved only after it is contested in court it is proved in solemn form.
 The most important distinction between the two is that a grant in common form is revocable and a grant in solemn form is, subject to two exceptions (where the existence of a later will becomes known or where the grant was obtained by fraud), not revocable.

 If a person with an interest that has been prejudiced by a grant in common form wishes to apply to revoke it, he may do so notwithstanding the lapse of time or even the receipt of legacies.
 Once a probate claim has been launched any person with an interest is entitled to intervene.
 However, once a grant in solemn form has been pronounced all the parties and all those with an interest who were entitled to intervene must stand by the result, whether or not they were parties.
-The position would be different in respect of those of those who had no knowledge of the probate action.
+The position would be different in respect of those who had no knowledge of the probate action.

 2. Contested Claim For A Grant Of Probate